rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 );
 ```

-Here, the second parameter is the AMP Linker ID format in accordance with the [specified structure](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/linker-id-receiving.md#format).
-For the links decorated with the [RudderStack Linker parameter](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/amp-analytics#amp-linker), the **`<idName1>`** value will be **`rs_amp_id`**.
+Here, the second parameter is the AMP Linker ID format in accordance with the [**specified structure**](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/linker-id-receiving.md#format).
+For the links decorated with the [**RudderStack Linker parameter**](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/amp-analytics#amp-linker), the **`<idName1>`** value will be **`rs_amp_id`**.

 Calling the above method will parse the Linker ID and set the **`anonymousId`** as the value of the **`rs_amp_id`** key.

-#### **Setting `userid` to Empty**
+### Setting a blank `userId`

-If you would like to set the `userid` to be empty, pass an empty string or `""`.
-A common use case for this is if an anonymous user was identified with a `userid` and then logs out of their account.
-You can then `identify("", {isLoggedIn: false})` and the user will continue to be identified by their `anonymousId` for future events.
+If you would like to set a blank `userid`, pass an empty string or `""`.

 {% hint style="warning" %}
 Do **not** identify with `null`, as this will not allow you to pass a traits object and it will keep the current `userid`.
 {% endhint %}

-#### **Identifying New Users**
+#### Use-case

+Suppose an anonymous user is identified with a `userid` and then logs out of their account.
+You can then `identify("", {isLoggedIn: false})` and the user will continue to be identified by their `anonymousId` for future events.

+### Identifying New Users

-To identify new users in scenarios like a new login, you can take one of the following approaches:
+To identify new users in scenarios like new logins, you can take one of the following approaches:

 - Call the `identify` API with a new `userid`.
-RudderStack will reset all cookies related to the user for `userid` and `user-traits` and update them with the new values provided by you.
+RudderStack will reset all the cookies related to the user associated with the `userid` and `traits` and update them with the new values provided by you.

 {% hint style="info" %}
 The `anonymousId` will remain unchanged in this case.
 It will be the value that you set explicitly using `setAnonymousId` , or the auto-generated value set by the SDK while loading.
 {% endhint %}

 - Explicitly call `reset` and then call `identify`.
-It has the same effect as described above.
+It has the exactly same outcome as described in the first approach.

-For updating the traits of a user, you can call identify with the same `userid` multiple times with new traits.
-All the traits for that user keep on getting appended/modified.
+For updating the traits of a user, you can call identify with the same `userId` multiple times with the new traits.
+This results in all the traits associated with that user getting appended or modified.

+An example is shown below:

 ```javascript
 rudderanalytics.identify("userId", { email1: "name@domain.com" }, () => {